-An important part of training and onboarding for all businesses is providing and communicating practical knowledge to new employees.
-With much to learn and a limited amount of time, training managers must strategically consider which pieces of information will be the most helpful to new hires.
+An important part of training and onboarding is communicating practical knowledge to new employees.
+With so much to teach and a limited amount of time, training managers must strategically consider which pieces of information will be the most helpful to new hires.

-He recommends using an analysis of what your top producers are doing to shape your training.
-Every department will have employees that seem to consistently knock it out of the park in terms of exceeding their goals.
-Much of what makes them so good at what they do has nothing to do with what they were taught in onboarding.
-Their value falls into the “tribal knowledge” category—all the practical knowledge and everyday tricks that top performers have learned over years to make their work more productive and effective.
+He recommends looking to your company’s subject matter experts (SMEs) to shape your training.
+Every department will have employees that seem to consistently knock it out of the park.
+And much of what makes them so good at what they do has nothing to do with what they were taught in onboarding.
+Their value falls into the tacit, or tribal, knowledge category—all the practical knowledge and everyday tricks that they’ve learned over the years to make their work more productive and effective.

 Harness The Power Of Knowledge Sharing With Digital Transformation

 Companies that grasp what the digital workplace is really all about are willing to change the ways people and applications connect across their organizations.
 By fostering a digitally driven culture of collaboration, they break down silos, share knowledge more effectively, and compete more successfully.Download Now